-The College of Medicine has detailed attendance policies as they relate to each cohort and events that conflict with course
+The College of Medicine has detailed attendance policies as they relate to each cohort and events that conflict with course schedules.
+See page 30 of FSUCOM Student Handbook for details of attendance policy, notice of absences and remediation.

 Library Policy